Erudition/Minder/elm/Replicated/Untethered.md

 - what if we relied on encoders for all pointers, but still required contexts for all init (must attach somewhere), but eliminated early change lists so there's nowhere to misplace external-object changes?

+# Updating the replica when ops/changes come in
+Decoding the whole model upon startup is inevitable, but at time of writing we also decode the whole model over again every time changes are made anywhere.
+When the model has 1000+ ops (tested with ~200 tasks and such) this causes the UI to hang for half a second or more!
+Elm is immutable so it will recreate every object in the model unless we specifically hand it the old ones and tell it what to change.

+But how to change it surgically?
+Possible ideas:
+1. Require every Codec to have both a getter and a setter (wrapped in parent setters) that operates on the whole model and changes only the specific object - then bundle this in the Change and update the model with these setters on every change (never decode again)
+    - Really complicates Codecs to have to specify `\oldObject newValue -> {oldObject | changedField = newValue}` in every field of every Codec...
+    - worse, they will need yet another type variable for their parent, so the decoder can accept the parent's accessor function...
+    - Also the Node, or what ever holds the Object dict, now needs a type variable for the userModel since the objects hold functions that act on it.
+    - Still doesn't handle Ops coming in from outside systems, fall back to decoding whole model again?
+That would suck for collaborative editing, at a minimum
+2. Object "subscriptions": Same setters as the first idea, but store them in the node objects.
+When Ops come in for a particular object, run those setters on the model to surgically update the appropriate values.
+    - same downsides regarding everyone having to specify a setter
+    - works with naked registers, since the subscription is generated once at decode time
+3. When decoding the model, allow passing in the existing object, the decoder will reference-equality check the node object it's built from, and if it's the same (no new ops) it returns the original item instead of running the decoder.
+    - if object didn't change, but contains children which did, how do we tell the children to check themselves?
+Then how do we update the object with only the changed children?
+    - naked registers must be removed (else we re-decode them every time) because they can't remember their own objectIDs
+4. Each Codec gets a function which takes in the new ops/objects, and personally checks if it's affected by them.
+    - allows us to in-place update the objects with only the new ops, not redecoding e.g. a whole huge list just to add one item
+    - Running the check is cheaper than re-decoding, but we still need to do it for every thing on every branch of the model
+    - somehow we need to run this function inside every RepType in a list
+5. Redesign all reptypes to be a function of the node, and pass the node around the whole app at all times
+    - requiring node everywhere is ewwww
+    - does allow intuitive use of Html.lazy
+    - makes back-in-time functionality trivial

+## Conclusion
+Despite requiring setters everywhere, option 2 seems to be the only one that works with any nested object, doesn't require changing the usage interface, and gives maximum performance benefits.
+Implementation plan:
+    - give all Codecs an Accessor from bChiquet/elm-accessors
+        - record codecs can just have this in place of the already-required getter, but defining Codecs will get a lot bulkier
+        - use a 1:1 Accessor for each item in a collection
+    - make all nodeDecoders return a `List ObjectEventSubscription` as well as their normal value.
+All nodeDecoders will now need to collect their children's subscriptions and include them in their own return list.
+    - an ObjectEventSubscription is a function from model to model, but needs a Node input (in case new children need it for their decoders) and also includes a ObjectEventSubscription list in the output (new children may have their own subscriptions)

 # Before